You're a Good Sport, Charlie Brown (soundtrack): Release

 The soundtrack album for the special, titled You're a Good Sport, Charlie Brown: Original Soundtrack Recording – 50th Anniversary Extended Edition, was released on July 11, 2025, across CD, digital and vinyl formats, coinciding with Peanuts 75th anniversary.
 The vinyl edition included a first‑for‑the‑franchise 45 RPM Zoetrope picture disc featuring synchronized stroboscopic animation visible when played at proper speed.
 According to Jason Mendelson, the idea originated with Creative Associates' Chris Bracco, who suggested that the special's kinetic visuals made it an ideal candidate for such a format.
-A standard black‑vinyl version followed on September 12, 2025; a colored variant ("Leaky Pumpkin Orange") appeared October 17, 2025.
+A standard black‑vinyl version followed on September 12, 2025; an Urban Outfitters-exclusive colored variant ("Leaky Pumpkin Orange") appeared October 17, 2025.

 To support the release, a listening‑party and signing event was held at Amoeba Music in San Francisco on July 12, 2025; attendees viewed original artwork, heard full playback and met Jason and Sean Mendelson.

 Critical reception

 You're a Good Sport, Charlie Brown: Original Soundtrack Recording 50th Anniversary Edition received generally favorable reviews from jazz critics, film music writers, and audio-focused publications, with particular praise for its restored fidelity, archival value, and Guaraldi's creative use of electric instrumentation.

 Secrets of Home Theater and High Fidelity praised the quality of the vinyl pressing, describing the sound as "quiet, clean, and spatially impressive".
 The review highlighted the clarity of Guaraldi's piano, subtle percussion textures, and stereo imaging, noting the release as a standout for audiophiles.
 Mayhem Rockstar Magazine called the release "a wonderful presentation for fans of all things Peanuts and for jazz fans alike", and commended the overall curation of the 19-track collection.
 The review also noted the historical and musical significance of pairing the special with the score for Bicycles Are Beautiful, calling the set a "must-have" among 2025 soundtrack releases. eCoustics described the release as "a breath of fresh air", emphasizing Guaraldi's progressive experimentation with electric keyboards and rhythm machines.
 The review highlighted the infectious "Motocross" theme and cited "Bicycle Ballad (Medley)" as a standout for its lyrical and environmental messaging.
 Following Films characterized the album as "more than a nostalgia piece", and praised its unpredictable and playful tone.
 The reviewer emphasized Guaraldi's willingness to depart from traditional jazz forms in favor of funk-influenced textures, rubbery bass lines, and dreamlike keyboards.

-A more critical viewpoint came from author and Guaraldi historian Derrick Bang, who argued that the score is weaker than many of Guaraldi's earlier Peanuts works, pointing to its heavy repetition of the vamp‑based motif and dominant use of synthesizer, though he acknowledged the theme's infectiousness and singled out a few cues for praise, such as "You're a Good Sport, Charlie Brown (Centercourt)" and the reinterpretations of "Linus and Lucy" and "The Great Pumpkin Waltz".
+A more critical viewpoint came from author and Guaraldi historian Derrick Bang, who argued that the score is weaker than many of Guaraldi's earlier Peanuts works, pointing to its heavy repetition of the vamp‑based motif and dominant "annoying" use of the synthesized trumpet, though he acknowledged the theme's infectiousness and singled out a few cues for praise, such as "You're a Good Sport, Charlie Brown (Centercourt)" and the reinterpretations of "Linus and Lucy" and "The Great Pumpkin Waltz".